abcdmku/wizard/PRPs/factory-pattern-refactor.md

     },
     meta: { label: 'Select Role' }
   }),
-  // ... other steps with proper factory.step() usage
+  // ... other steps with proper step() usage
 });
 ```